equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 # Overview

 In order for Radix to configure your application it needs a configuration file.
-This must be placed in the root of your app repository and be named `radixconfig.yaml`.
-The file is expected in YAML or JSON format (in either case, it must have the `.yaml` extension).
+By default, it is expected to be located in the root of the application repository, has a name `radixconfig.yaml` and be in YAML or JSON format (in either case, it must have the `.yaml` or `.yml` extension).
+The name of the file and its location in the repository can be different.
+It can also be changed later on the Radix web-console configuration page for the application.
+Read more in the [monorepo](../../guides/monorepo) guide.

-> Radix only reads `radixconfig.yaml` from the branch we set as the `Config Branch` in the application registration form.
+> Radix only reads `radixconfig.yaml` from the branch, set as the `Config Branch` in the application registration form.
 If the file is changed in other branches, those changes will be ignored.
-The `Config Branch` must be mapped to an environment in `radixconfig.yaml`
+The `Config Branch` must be mapped to an environment in the configuration file.

 The basic format of the file is this; the configuration keys are explained in the Reference section below: